SunguKang/Internship-case-SE-2024/README.md

 Prepare a 20-25 minutes presentation of Task 1 and ~ 5 minutes for Task 2

+Feel free to use any presentation software you are comfortable with

 ### Considerations
 - There is no single "correct" solution; we are looking for your unique analytical approach.
 - Your ability to derive business insights from the analysis is crucial.